 While Macs are well-built and for the most part reliable, they are computers nonetheless and, like all computers, they are susceptible to a number of errors that stop them from booting up correctly, and they aren't always due to user error.

-Note that regardless of the versions shown in the screenshots, the fixes in this article apply to most reasonably recent versions of macOS, including macOS Sierra and macOS High Sierra.
+Note that regardless of the versions shown in the screenshots, the fixes in this article apply to most reasonably recent versions of macOS, including macOS High Sierra and macOS Mojave.
 The menus and interfaces you'll see may look slightly different but the functions should be essentially the same.

 If you don't find the solution here, we also have a complete guide to fixing the most common Mac issues.